vbuzzegoli/spectre-engine/README.md

 You can now **make any web application and desktop application**.

+> Note: All common browser functionnalities (copy/paste, reload, open in new tab/window,..) available using the menu or using Chrome shortcuts.

 ## Examples

 Here is a list of amazing web apps that could use a desktop application, to get you started: